Timeline: Highlights and Milestones

 Release of Being a Successful Teacher, formerly the self-published Beginning Teacher’s Resource Handbook.

 First appearance on The Oprah Winfrey Show.
 I’m invited back the following year.
+No real impact on book sales but this becomes the hottest line on my resume.

 First European speaking engagement: a Self-Esteem conference in Cambridge.